oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

 ## Task 4: Add a Cards Region

-This region will list the items added temporarily to the shopping cart.
+Here, you'll design a Cards region to display items in the shopping cart, including details like product image, price, and quantity.

 1. Navigate to gallery and drag a **Cards** region and drop it to the  **Body** section.